coderofgames/DifferentialGeometryPythonTools/Readme.txt

 https://github.com/coderofgames/Python-Math/blob/master/Vectors/Lagrangian/Optics.ipynb

 at the end of the file for an example usage.
-Documentation will be complete soon